Holiday vacations ~ Getting Away from Home for the Holidays

 On Dec.
 31, Vienna’s historic old city center is transformed into a New Year’s Eve Trail, where the celebration continues until 2 a.m. on New Year’s Day.

 Revelers stop off for food and drink and enjoy musical performances as they make their way from one open-air attraction to the next.
 The Graben, one of the Austrian capital’s most famous streets, becomes the site of the world’s largest outdoor ballroom, enabling partiers to waltz in the New Year.

 If you’re a little rusty, the city’s dance schools are there to offer crash courses.

 New Year’s Eve in Tokyo offers a chance to explore an ancient culture.
 There are fireworks over Tokyo Bay and plenty of restaurants and nightclubs where revelers can celebrate, but it’s the traditions such as hatsumode, in which people make the first visit of the new year to a shrine or temple to pray for health and happiness that you’ll likely remember.

 At the most popular places, such as the Meiji Shrine, the atmosphere is festive, with vendors selling food and people buying charms to ensure good luck.
 At midnight, temple bells ring out 108 times, each one representing a temptation to overcome.

-After an evening of partying, the Bahamas rings in the new year with Junkanoo, an electrifying parade that starts after midnight and lasts until dawn.
+After an evening of partying, the Bahamas rings in the new year with Junkanoo, an electrifying parade that starts at midnight and lasts until dawn.

 Everything leads up to 11:59 p.m., when a crystal-covered sphere will drop 70 feet in 60 seconds from 1 Times Square to herald the start of 2016, and a million revelers will be covered in a shower of confetti.